Severe Thunderstorm Warning issued for Franklin, Webster by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Franklin, Webster by NWS

-Effective: 2021-08-22 21:57:00 CDT Expires: 2021-08-22 22:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Franklin; Webster A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1030 PM CDT FOR NORTHWESTERN JEWELL...NORTHEASTERN SMITH...SOUTHEASTERN FRANKLIN AND WEBSTER COUNTIES At 957 PM CDT, a severe thunderstorm was located near Riverton, or 33 miles northeast of Phillipsburg, moving east at 30 mph.
-Another severe thunderstorm was located near Red Cloud moving east at 30 mph.
-HAZARD...Golf ball size hail and 60 mph wind gusts.
+Effective: 2021-08-22 22:21:00 CDT Expires: 2021-08-22 22:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Franklin; Webster A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1030 PM CDT FOR NORTHWESTERN JEWELL...NORTHEASTERN SMITH...SOUTHEASTERN FRANKLIN AND SOUTHERN WEBSTER COUNTIES At 1021 PM CDT, a severe thunderstorm was located near Riverton, or 36 miles northeast of Phillipsburg, moving east at 25 mph.
+HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...People and animals outdoors will be injured.
-Expect hail damage to roofs, siding, windows, and vehicles.
+IMPACT...Hail damage to vehicles is expected.
 Expect wind damage to roofs, siding, and trees.
-This severe storm will be near Riverton around 1010 PM CDT.
-Inavale around 1020 PM CDT.
-Red Cloud around 1030 PM CDT.
-Cowles around 1040 PM CDT.
-THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+This severe storm will be near Inavale around 1030 PM CDT.
+Red Cloud around 1045 PM CDT.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0